Raytheon Technologies Cyber Forensic Analyst (Host Based) in Arlington, Virginia

 Assisting team members in analyzing the behaviors of malicious software

-Under direct guidance and coaching if needed, locating critical items in various file systems to aid more senior personnel in their analysis
+Under direct guidance and coaching, locating critical items in various file systems to aid more senior personnel in their analysis

 Performing analysis of log files from a variety of sources to identify possible threats to computer security